Rocker113/VictusWiki/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the World of Victus
 ---

-This is a blank Quartz installation.
+Ross is new to this.
+Please give him support in these trying times.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+I love you 💕